elendil95/mygpo/README.md

 Installation
 ------------
-See the [installation instructions](https://gpoddernet.readthedocs.io/en/latest/dev/installation.html) for details.
+See the [installation instructions](https://gpoddernet.readthedocs.io/en/latest/dev/installation.html) for details.\
+Following the instructions here will work perfectly on Debian 11 (Python 3.9)

 Bugs